pablothinghouse/InNewWindowsSite/blog/posts/blog.md

 date: "2025-05-23"
 ---

 this is a tutorial how to use the blog

 ## How it works

 To add a new blog post:

-1. Create a new `.md` file in the `posts` folder
+1. Create a new `.md` file in the `blog/posts/` folder
-2. Add the filename to `posts.txt` in the posts folder
+2. Add the filename to the `postFiles` array in `blog.html`
 3. Copy `template.md` to format the post correctly

 ## Media embeds